 Name Description Default Schedule Job Pulse Runs continuously to help monitor the jobs engine and keep the website responsive.
 Don't disable this job if you're running the job engine inside of IIS (more on this below).
 Every 30 seconds Send Communications Sends out queued communications.
-Every 10 minutes Send Data View Email This job will send a System Email of your choosing to the list of people returned by the selected Data View.
-None Process Workflows Looks at all active workflows and runs the activities of those that are active.
+Every 10 minutes Process Workflows Looks at all active workflows and runs the activities of those that are active.
 Every 10 minutes Calculate Metrics This job runs any metrics with a defined schedule.
 You can read more about this in the Taking Off With Reporting manual.
 Every 15 minutes Send Registration Reminders Sends out reminders to registrants of upcoming events.
-You can read more about this in the Event and Calendar Guide.
+You can read more about this in the Event & Calendar Guide.
 Every hour Group Sync This job syncs any configured groups.
 You can read more about this in the Rock Your Groups manual.
 None Process Signature Documents Sends any digital signature invites that need to be sent for groups that require a signed document.
 You can read more about digital signatures in the Digital Signatures chapter.
 Every day at 9:00 am Event Payment Reminders Sends out payment reminders to the registration contacts when a balance is due.
-See the Event and Calendar Guide for more information.
-None
+See the Event & Calendar Guide for more information.
+None Location Services Verify Attempts to standardize and geocode addresses that haven't been verified yet.
+It also attempts to re-verify addresses that failed in the past after a given wait Every day at 3:00 am

-Below is a list of jobs that ship with Rock.
+Below is a list of all the jobs that ship with Rock.